 PHOTOGRAPHY IS NOT JUST OUR PASSION, IT’S OUR FULL-TIME JOB.

 Photographing architecture and interiors for more than 20 years, Ben founded A-Frame in 2003 out of a desire to combine his love of design with his keen photographic eye.
 Ben lived in New York for many years and continues to split his time between the Toronto and Brooklyn studios.
-Ben is the founder and principal photographer.

 Calm and organized, Nichole heads our post-production team, retouching those unsightly exit signs and managing project deadlines.
 When not on location, Nichole works hard behind the scenes to keep the studio running smoothly.
 And her nails are always fantastic.
 Nichole keeps the boat afloat.

 A graduate of Ryerson University, James has been photographing human interaction with the built environment for nearly ten years.
 James’ work is most recently featured in Thrasher Magazine.
 In addition to working with our photography clients, James diligently oversees our motion projects.

 ANSWERS TO SOME QUESTIONS WE GET A LOT...

 Do you photograph tethered?
 (And what does that mean?)

 Absolutely.
 Our large-format camera is tethered (connected) to a laptop on site so that you can see what is being photographed.
 We find it integral to the collaborative process that everyone knows what is going on, and how the space is being framed so we can work as a team to resolve the small and important details.
 Things that may look fine to the naked eye may be blocking sight-lines to the lens, or cast a strange shadow, or look a little wonky.
 By spending time getting it right on set, there are no rude surprises when reviewing the final photographs.

 Where are you based and do you travel?